Top-gg-Community/python-sdk/docs/api.rst

 .. function:: on_dsl_vote(data)

-    Called when someone votes for your bot on Top.gg.
+    Called when someone votes for your server on Top.gg.

     :param data: The data model containing server vote information.
     :type data: :ref:`ServerVoteData`